Dr. Sawyer has made numerous television and media appearances with regard to toxicological

 matters including food safety, poisonings, exposures, scientific methods and other

 issues of public interest.
-His opinions have been solicited by newpapers and magazines
+His opinions have been solicited by news organizations and professional

-on a variety of toxicological issues.
-Here are some recent examples:
+publications on a variety of toxicological issues.
+This page offers some selected examples:

 Dr. Sawyer Cited in UK Newspaper Regarding Hydrocarbon Contamination of Marine Life